UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/admissions.md

-Data are not updated at weekends.
-The UK figure is the sum of the four nations' figures and is updated when the data for all nations become available.
-However, the definitions are not consistent between the four nations (see below), so rates are not comparable.
+The UK figure is the sum of the four nations' figures and can only be calculated when all nations' data are available.
+Data are not reported by each nation every day.
+Caution is needed when interpreting the data as the definitions are not always consistent between the four nations.

 #### England